mcamara/laravel-localization/README.md

 If you want to hide the default locale but always show other locales in the url, switch the `hideDefaultLocaleInURL` config value to true.
 Once it's true, if the default locale is en (english) all URLs containing /en/ would be redirected to the same url without this fragment '/' but maintaining the locale as en (English).

 **IMPORTANT** - When `hideDefaultLocaleInURL` is set to true, the unlocalized root is treated as the applications default locale `app.locale`.
 Because of this language negotiation using the Accept-Language header will **NEVER** occur when `hideDefaultLocaleInURL` is true.

+### Set current locale as view-base-path

+To set the current locale as view-base-path, simply register the localeViewPath-middlware in your Kernel.php, like it is descriped above.

+Now you can wrap your views in language-based folders like the translation files.

+`resources/views/en/`, `resources/vies/fr`, ...

 ## Helpers